SliverXReal/Redmond97-SE/README.md

 It is a fork of the Redmond97 project, but does not focus on recreating a clone of the Windows 95 desktop as a whole.
 (I just really like the UI elements)

 Therefore it doesn't include things like the Firefox theme, icon set, etc from its parent project.
-It does include a slightly modified variant of madmaxms' Obsidian icon theme with slight modifications to work better with the HiDPI themes.
+It does include a variant of madmaxms' Obsidian icon theme with slight modifications to work better with the HiDPI themes.

 The main additions are GTK4 support, HiDPI themes, companion Wine color themes and an extended builder script.